Using Our Warrior Within

 I've had occasion lately to consider the role of a warrior and what this means on a personal level.

 Vedic wisdom teachings remind us that the role of a warrior is to protect life.
-Particularly, those that can't protect themselves such as children, the elderly, and those who are sick or infirm.
+Particularly, those that cannot protect themselves such as children, the elderly, and those who are vulnerable, weak, or infirm.
 When we contemplate this idea of protection, the distinction between a warrior and a bully is clear.
 We can all choose to be either a warrior or a bully.
 I feel that the only clarity we personally need when using our willpower, courage, and physical action is "Am I protecting life or harming life?"
 We might consider this in terms of protecting or harming our own life first and foremost.
 This is a sobering thought, but it speaks to core life-functioning and using our inner capacities either for or against our life and others.
 In the end, our own life belongs to us, and it is up to us how we spend it, and how we treat others.

 What am I willing to stand for?
 What am I willing to protect?
 What do I notice I have natural courage for?
 And what long-term commitment am I willing to make, and why, for what?
 What do I love SO much that I would protect it?
 Do I love my own life-opportunity enough to be brave and use my courage to work through my life-challenges?
 It is painful to contemplate, but necessary sometimes for some of us.